 Swipe, get matched, flirt and date.
 Tinder Business Model is so simple yet so effective that the company is now one of the fastest growing social startups and mobile applications of all time.
 But the question of How does Tinder make money got answered after two years of operation when the company launched Tinder Plus.
-There was no looking back after then and new features were kept on being added to make revenue model of tinder stronger.
+Once in place, there was no looking back as new features were kept on being added to make revenue model of tinder stronger.

 Tinder Business Model

 Launched in 2012, Tinder addresses the social and physical barriers of forming new friendships and relationships.
 The company is owned by InterActiveCorp (IAC), an American Internet and media company, which also owns more than 150 brands and products (including – about.com, ask.com, dictionary.com, Vimeo, Investopedia, CollegeHumor, Match, OkCupid, Meetic, Twoo, PlentyOfFish, etc.).

 Tinder has a unique selling proposition of connecting users with strangers which they wouldn’t have normally met, rather than connecting with people a user already knew.
 This, being a new thing in 2013-14, brought many new users to the application.
 The application also won TechCrunch’s Crunchie Award for “Best New Startup of 2013” because of its unique business and operating model.

 Before discussing How does Tinder make money, let us first discuss how Tinder works.

 How does Tinder work?

 Tinder is a location-based social search mobile app (using Facebook) that facilitates communication between mutually interested users, allowing matched users to chat.